ibm-cloud-docs/loadbalancer-service/getting-started.md

 If you need assistance in obtaining an **IBMid** account, contact your [IBM sales representative for additional guidance.

-If you have an existing IBM Cloud Infrastructure (SoftLayer) account, you can [link your account](/docs/account?topic=account-unifyingaccounts) with your IBMid.

 ## Ordering a load balancer
 {: #ordering-a-load-balancer}